joshglugatch/google-books-search/README.md

 ![Gif](./assets/booksGif2.gif)

-Here is a GIF of our mobile application.
+Here is a GIF of our application viewed on a mobile device.

 ![Gif](./assets/mobilegoogle.gif)